Intensive winter grazing

 After the delay period

-When the intensive winter grazing regulations are reinstated in May 2022, the requirement to apply for a resource consent (if permitted activity conditions cannot be met) will apply again.
-Farmers with existing use rights will have 6 months from then to apply for a resource consent.
+When the intensive winter grazing regulations are reinstated, the requirement to apply for a resource consent (if permitted activity conditions cannot be met) will apply again.

-As the freshwater farm plan system rolls out from 2022, farmers will begin to have the option to undertake winter grazing through a certified plan, as an alternative to needing a resource consent (if they still cannot meet the permitted activity conditions).
+As freshwater farm plan regime rolls out from early 2022, farmers will begin to have the option to undertake winter grazing through a certified plan, as an alternative to needing a resource consent (if they still cannot meet the permitted activity conditions).